estii20/water-cycle-quiz/README.md

 ![Color red highlights the correct answer is highlighted green](assets/images/README-images/question-incorrect.png "image of the incorrect answer button")

-The wrong answer button selected is highlighted red and the correct answer not seleected is highlight as green.
+The wrong answer button selected is highlighted red and the correct answer not selected is highlighted as green.

 Hover on the answer buttons is disabled using the pseudo class after hover disabled on selecting an answer, so that the user is prompted to click on the next button.